OpeningDesign/Vacation_Rental/HVAC Proposal Vacation.md

 ####  Part A - Scope of work...
 Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, so far, on a high-level, we understand that the project will include the following...

- - Heating Ventilation & Air conditioning system design with load analysis for all 3500 sft space
+ - Heating Ventilation & Air conditioning system design with load analysis for all 3500 sft space in accordance to requirements of Wisconsin SPS 364.
- - Plumbing internal drawings only without calculations
  - We can finalise on room to be eliminated from air conditioning

 ---